Church murals in Sweden

 Most of the murals date from the 15th and early 16th centuries, when many churches were built or rebuilt, in particular in the provinces around Lake Mälaren.
 These Late Gothic murals are more variegated than the earlier Gothic paintings, and decoration was more profuse.
 They tend to cover the entire wall surface.
 There is also a shift towards more narrative painting, with more frequent inclusion of didactic and moralising subjects.
 The iconography, on the whole, is more fragmented and the paintings are often completed with much less of an overarching principle.
 A number of artists and workshops from the late Middle Ages are known by name, above all Albertus Pictor.
 The workshops typically consisted of three people, including the master; painting work was performed only during the summer months.
 They used a variety of pigments, and the palette of the artists expanded as the Middle Ages progressed.
 After the Reformation, new church murals were occasionally still created, but during the late 17th century and in particular, during the 18th and early 19th centuries, most murals were covered with whitewash.
 Many of them have later been uncovered and restored, in particular in the 20th century.
-Today there is a large number of church murals in Sweden, compared to other European countries.
+Today there are a large number of church murals in Sweden, compared to other European countries.
 The Swedish History Museum describes them as a "unique treasure".